 Lord, do not deprive our souls of the spiritual vision of you nor our bodies of your warmth and sweetness.
 The mortality lurking in our bodies spreads corruption through us; may the spiritual waters of your love cleanse the effects of mortality from our hearts.
 Grant, Lord, that we may hasten to our true city, and, like Moses on the mountaintop, possess it now in vision.

 This excerpt from a sermon by Saint Ephrem the Syrian, deacon (Sermo 3, De fine et admonitione 2.
-4-5: Opera, edición Lamy 3, 216-222) is used in the Roman Office of Readings on June 9, the feast of St. Ephraem, doctor of the Church and one of the most lyrical theologians in Christian history.
+4-5: Opera, edición Lamy 3, 216-222) focuses on the way the sacraments are a mirror reflecting God’s brillian light & beauty.
+It is used in the Roman Office of Readings on June 9, the feast of St. Ephraem, doctor of the Church and one of the most lyrical theologians in Christian history.